Fuzzy Difference-in-Discontinuities: Identification Theory and Application to the Affordable Care Act: Theory: Identifying and Estimating a Policy Effect in the Presence of Confounding Policies

 \section{Theory: Identifying and Estimating a Policy Effect in the Presence of Confounding Policies}

-Consider a population of $N$ individuals, each born in one of $C$ cohorts.
-Let $Y_{ic}$ be an outcome (e.g. a health-related indicator), where $i=1,...,N$ indexes the individuals, and $c=1,...,C$ indexes the cohorts.
-Define $O_{ic}$ as an indicator variable that identifies whether individual $i$ born in cohort $c$ is affected by the policy of interest (in our empirical application, this will be the ACA).
+Consider a population of $N$ individuals, each born in one of $G$ years.
+Let $Y_{ic}$ be an outcome (e.g. a health-related indicator), where $i=1,...,N$ indexes the individuals, and $c=1,...,G$ indexes the yeas.
+Define $O_{ic}$ as an indicator variable that identifies whether individual $i$ born in year $c$ is affected by the policy of interest.

 Before the introduction of $O_{ic}$, another policy was in place.
-Let $M_{ic}$ be an indicator variable that identifies whether individual $i$ born in cohort $c$ participated in this original policy.
-In our case, $M_{ic}$ will be Medicare.\footnote{Or, more precisely, the part of Medicare that existed before the ACA.} The selection of participants in $M_{ic}$ is partially determined by a forcing variable $X_{ic}$, and changes discontinuously at the cutoff $t$.
-Specifically, we say that an individual $i$ born in cohort $c$ is treated --- with a higher probability --- when $X_{ic}>t$.\footnote{The fact that the treatment status is partially determined by a forcing variable $X_{ic}$ means that individuals for whom $X_{ic}<t$ may also be treated by the policy.
-In this sense, program participation is fuzzy.} In our empirical application, $X_{ic}$ is the age of individual $i$, and $t$ is age 65.\footnote{Note that accessing Medicare (or ACA benefits) before 65 is also possible, as long as other conditions are met (e.g. disability); some seniors keep their work health insurance after 65, so participation in both programs is fuzzy. } The selection of participants in $O_{ic}$ is only partially determined by $X_{ic}$ and $t$; it also depends on the cohort of individual $i$.
-In this respect, we distinguish between two types of cohorts, young and old, denoted by $L$ and $\bar{L}$ respectively, and say that individual $i$ is treated by $O_{ic}$ only if they belong to the younger cohort, $c \in L$.
+Let $M_{ic}$ be an indicator variable that identifies whether individual $i$ born in year $c$ participated in this original policy.
+The selection of participants in $M_{ic}$ is partially determined by a forcing variable $X_{ic}$, and changes discontinuously at the cutoff or threshold $t$.
+Specifically, we say that an individual $i$ born in year $c$ is treated --- with a higher probability --- when $X_{ic}>t$.
+The fact that the treatment status is partially determined by a forcing variable $X_{ic}$ means that individuals for whom $X_{ic}<t$ may also be treated by the policy.
+In this sense, program participation is fuzzy.
+The selection of participants in $O_{ic}$ is only partially determined by $X_{ic}$ and $t$; it also depends on the year of birth of individual $i$.
+In this respect, we distinguish between two types of individuals, young and old, denoted by $L$ and $\bar{L}$ respectively, and say that individual $i$ is treated by $O_{ic}$ only if they belong to the younger group, $c \in L$.

 Even though we focus on a fuzzy setting, it is useful to describe this assignment mechanism when $O_{ic}$ and $M_{ic}$ are deterministic functions of the running variables.
 In this case,

 and